23Ruchil/Blog/about.markdown

 permalink: /about/
 ---

-Hello, I am Ruchil, currently working in the Consumer Product team of one of India's largest E - Commerce firms : [Grofers][jekyll-grofers]
+Hello, I am Ruchil, currently working in the Consumer Product team of one of India's largest E - Commerce firms in the grocery segment: [Grofers][jekyll-grofers]

 [jekyll-grofers]: https://en.wikipedia.org/wiki/Grofers